 Mr Davis therefore was considering not making a claim because he believed it was likely that he would be rejected.
 In order to make sure he received a market rate for the liquidation Mr Davis contacted a larger national firm of liquidators.
-They immediately advised he should speak to Redundancy Claim and their team of experts.
+They immediately advised he should speak to CFS Redundancy Payments and their team of experts.

 Mr Davis was advised of his rights under the Employment Rights Act 1996 and that due to the progression in case law since 1996 the fact that he was a 100% shareholder and only had a verbal contract of employment was almost irrelevant with regards to the weighting applied to these legislative tests in the application process.

 Mr Davis had 15 years of service and due to his age, 61, he was able to apply for and successfully claim £14,000 through CFS Redundancy Payments.